hbakkum/hbakkum.github.io/_posts/2018-03-09-creating-a-basic-dropwizard-microservice-in-kubernetes.md

 * a build pipeline to trigger the image build and then manage the deployment to kubernetes

 The service used as an example will expose a REST endpoint for returning a list of movies and will be aptly named the **movies-service**.
+Full source code for this service can be found [here](https://github.com/hbakkum/movies-service).

 ### Building a Dropwizard Docker Image ###